 Fairy circles apparently not created by termites after all

 For several decades scientists have been trying to come up with an explanation for the formation of the enigmatic, vegetation-free circles frequently found in certain African grassland regions.
-Now researchers ...
+Now researchers have tested ...

 Predators predict longevity of birds